 If you’ve ever watched PCTV’s Paul Eugene Fitness Gospel Aerobics, you know that the host, Paul Eugene, is a bundle of positive energy.
 His show is not only a workout for your body, but also your mind and spirit.
 The program airs bi-weekly on the channel, and can also be accessed by live streaming on PCTV’s website.
-Paul Eugene reflected on his unique career with Popular Pittsburgh and how PCTV has been a blessing in his life.
+Paul Eugene reflected with us on his unique career and how PCTV has been a blessing in his life.

 - What is your background?

 Dance and music are my passion.
 I get lost in them.
 I have danced since I was able to walk.
 I did take a few modern dance and jazz classes for the fun of it.
 I used to go to the health clubs to take dance aerobics classes, and the people often mistook me for the instructor.
 Then I was asked to teach, and that is how I got started in fitness.
 That started back in 1989.
 I went to Catholic and Seventh Day Adventist Schools, so religion was part of my school day from first through 12th grades.
 I had always wanted to become a priest, and still do at times.
 I was trying to figure out how to merge my passion for dance and the priesthood.
 Then one day while living in New York City, the Episcopal church opened up the door and introduced me to liturgical dance.
 So I found my match.
 But I didn’t want performance dance, per se; I wanted to be freer and dance to the sounds of the radio and clubs.
 When I began teaching dance aerobics, gospel sounds were huge in the classes, so I have always incorporated my Christian faith in Jesus Christ with my dance and fitness.

 - How long have you been on PCTV?